ultrasaw/eks-dynatrace/README.md

 AWS Services used:
 - EKS - managed Kubernetes service.
-- EC2 - worker nodes of the Kubernetes clsuter.
+- EC2 - worker nodes of the Kubernetes cluster.
 - ELB - load balancer for the EKS node-group; created by the ingress-nginx controller.
 - VPC - Kubernetes worker nodes reside within a VPC network.
-- S3 - storage for CloudTrail & AWS Config.
+- S3 - storage for Terraform state.
 - IAM - OIDC for GitHub Actions.

 Helm charts used:
-- ingress-nginx - expose Kubernetes workloads outside of the cluster.
+- ingress-nginx - exposes Kubernetes workloads outside of the cluster.
 - dynatrace-operator - enables monitoring via the Dynatrace Kubernetes App.
 - fluent-bit - collects logs on each worker node; required by the Dynatrace Kubernetes App.